NB! Workshop will be organised only for IPC2018 participants, free admittance, limited places, first to mill applied.

-Japanese Traditions of Fermented Health Food
+Japanese Traditions of Fermented Health Food Workshop at IPC2018

-Date: Monday 19th June, starting time 18:00, Place: Marriott Hotel Budapest
+Date: Monday 18th June, starting time 18:00, Place: Marriott Hotel Budapest

 Japan features one of the most unique and refined fermentation processes around.
 Central to this is the koji mold - Aspergillus oryzae - which is unique to Japan.

 The workshop aims to give participants a firsthand experience that uses the five senses.
 Ogura san shares also basic knowledge about Aspergillus oryzae as a living organism.

 “The preparation of japanese fermented foods is a great open-source technology that has been handed down for more than 2,000 years,” according to Ogura san, adding: “I hope to pass on this method to as many people as possible"